TheVirus-Limiter/theupliftproject/GITHUB_DEPLOYMENT_GUIDE.md

    - Verify all features work:
      - Navigation
      - Donation calculator
-     - Chatbot (red button in bottom-right)
      - "Our Team" button
      - Mobile responsiveness
+     - All sections and animations

 ## Step 7: Manual Deployment (If Needed)